 The fear response is conditioned, the more often something negative happens, no matter how small, the more distressing it will be the next time it happens if you do not face it effectively.
 Below are a few examples:

 Because the fear response is conditioned, and a survival instinct, it cannot just be thought away.
-Implementing tools such as box breathing, 4 7 8 breathing, and progressive muscle relaxation help to override the response and put us back into a place of calm.
+Implementing tools such as box breathing, 5-4-3-2-1 technique, and progressive muscle relaxation help to override the response and put us back into a place of calm.
 Re-centering to a place of calm is not enough, breathing to regulate and then distracting ourselves with social media or TV does not help improve communication skills or work ethic.
 These tools allows you to respond to stressful situations with an appropriate response in a way that you choose.

 An appropriate response can be created to stressful situations when you are not in them.
 By reflecting on stressful situations you can identify what the warnings signs are of particular thoughts and create ways of communicating and reducing the stress.
 It can be helpful to ask yourself ‘Socratic Questions‘ such as: